tilm4nn/mm-visiblesonglist-dj/README.txt

 TARGET AUDIENCE

-MediaMonkey users that like to have an Auto-DJ that adapts to their behavior of changing filters like occasion/mood/genre.
+MediaMonkey users who like to have an Auto-DJ that adapts to their behavior of changing filters like occasion/mood/genre.